-Mom arranged weekly beer delivery.
+Mom arranged weekly doorstep beer delivery.
 Dad preferred martinis, vodka, very dry, no-fruit.

-Back home in the states, American children hid under their desks, practicing duck-and-cover.
+Back home, American children hid under their desks, practicing duck-and-cover.
 Adults built bomb shelters.
 On August 13, 1961—one-month shy of my sixth birthday, the Soviets closed the border in Berlin, between east and west.
 The Democrat president chose not to fight the wall.
 “A wall is a hell of a lot better than a [nuclear] war,”JFK said.

 Otherwise, life progressed as normal.
 Normal.
 Mom put on her face each day.